Gordon Maeda

-Gordon Maeda (眞栄田 郷敦, Maeda Gōdon) is a Japanese actor.
+Gordon Maeda (眞栄田 郷敦, Maeda Gōdon) is a Japanese-American actor.
 He is the son of actor and martial artist Sonny Chiba.
-Maeda is best known for portraying Takashi Mitsuya in live action movie adaptation of Tokyo Revengers and Hyakunosuke Ogata in Golden Kamuy series.
+Maeda is best known for portraying Takashi Mitsuya in the live-action movie adaptation of Tokyo Revengers and Hyakunosuke Ogata in the Golden Kamuy series.

 Early life

 Maeda was born on January 9, 2000, in Los Angeles, California.
 He is the son of Japanese action actor Sonny Chiba and second wife Tamami.
 He has one brother Mackenyu and a half-sister Juri Manase from his father's previous marriage.
 Maeda lived in Beverly Hills for 12 years up to elementary school graduation, before moving to Japan with his mother.
 His parents divorced in 2015.
 He learned Kyokushin karate since the age of 5 and continued for 7 years.
 In elementary school, he was fascinated by saxophone upon his first encounter with the instrument.
 After entering junior high school in Kyoto, he joined the school's brass band and took a break from karate.
 It was a period in which he developed his desire to enroll at Tokyo University of the Arts with the goal of becoming professional saxophonist.
 In order to further pursue his dream he went to Meisei Gakuin, a private senior high school in Okayama which has highly reputable brass band and special course to go professional.
 He lived in the school dorm in Okayama throughout high school.
 Together with Meisei Gakuin brass band, he won silver and bronze awards at All-Japan Band Competition in 2016 and 2017.
 He started to consider going into showbiz after unexpectedly failing his entrance exam for Tokyo University of the Arts.
 He ultimately put his professional saxophonist dream to rest.